diskoverdata/diskover-docs/source_files/search_syntax.md

 #### Example Using * and ? in the Same Query
 Both **?** and **\*** wild cards can be used in the same query, for example searching for Johnny Smith: **John\* Sm?th**

->🔆&nbsp;If you prefer not typing the **\*** and ALWAYS want to use it by default, you can select that preference **> gear icon > settings > [predictive search](#predictive_search)**.
+>🔆 &nbsp;If you prefer not typing the **\*** and ALWAYS want to use it by default, you can select that preference **> gear icon > settings > [predictive search](#predictive_search)**.
 Please be aware that using predictive search might expand your results way too much.
 Throughout this chapter, we will assume the predictive search has not been selected.

 <p id="search_field_names"></p>